Where are your strongest memories from the first overseas trip you ever took?

 What do you miss most about home when you travel?

-Where is the one destination you must see in your lifetime?
+Where is the one destination you must see before you die?

 What's your favourite thing about travel?